FDU-INS/awesome-financial-llm-trustworthiness-benchmarks/README.md

 ## 📚 Benchmark Collection

-> **Updated 15 September 2026:** 21 additional benchmarks that fully satisfy the survey inclusion criteria were added after manual verification of scope, venue status, and public resources.

 > **Reading the table:** Trustworthiness domains are **multi-label**.
 A benchmark can therefore carry more than one tag. `—` indicates that no public GitHub or Hugging Face resource was verified.
 Rows are ordered by **year (newest first)** and, within each year, **peer-reviewed or formally accepted works are listed before preprints/working papers**.
 When a venue version is available, it is preferred over the corresponding preprint.
 Resource links and venue status were re-checked on **15 September 2026**; formal venue versions are used whenever a verified accepted/published version is available.

-> **Second-pass verification (15 September 2026):** publication status, preferred paper version, and all previously blank GitHub / Hugging Face cells were re-checked against venue pages, author/project pages, repositories, and Hugging Face.
-For works whose acceptance is publicly reported but whose proceedings page is not yet indexed, the accepted venue is shown while the arXiv paper link is retained.
-A `—` now means that no canonical public resource URL could be independently verified; see the verification notes below for exceptions where a paper claims an artifact exists but its public URL could not be recovered.

 | Year | Benchmark | Trustworthiness Domain | Venue | Paper | GitHub | Hugging Face |
 | ---: | --- | --- | --- | :---: | :---: | :---: |